Why does Envoy need to connect with you team's calendars?

 Envoy Rooms is an application that works on top of your existing calendar provider.
 Currently, Envoy integrates with Google’s G Suite Calendar or with Microsoft Office 365.

-Once you have Envoy Rooms set up, it will add an additional workflow option that your team can use to create and manage meetings.
-An employee can book a room from Google/Microsoft, they way they typically might, or via Envoy directly (at the room or on mobile).
+Once you have Envoy Rooms set up, it will add an additional option that your team can use to create and manage meetings.
+Employees can book rooms using Google/Microsoft, directly at the Room using the tablet or using the Envoy mobile app.

 Our calendar integration pulls in real-time event data, so bookings and schedule changes are always up to date.